Skip to main content

 Multiple Render Targets

-The multiple render targets feature allows to simultaneously render to multiple textures.
+The multiple render targets feature allows you to simultaneously render to multiple textures.
 This manual page explores implementation, configuration, and an example use case of multiple render targets.

-Additionally, you can detect the number of color attachments you can use by checking pc.GraphicsDevice.maxColorAttachments.
+MRT is supported on every device PlayCanvas runs on (WebGL2 and WebGPU).
+To detect the number of color attachments you can use on the current device, check GraphicsDevice.maxColorAttachments.
 Typically, 8 attachments are supported.

 Multiple render targets have the following restrictions: